tarik-app/TARIK/README.md

 # TARIK

-An awesome location game application written in GOlang!
+An awesome location game application written in Go!